narmi/design_system/README.md

 Adding a feature within the scope of the Button component:
 ```
-feat(Button): Add secondary button variant
+feat(Button): add secondary button variant
 ```

 Breaking change within the Button component scope:
 ```
-refactor(Button)!: Remove variant `disabled`.
+refactor(Button)!: remove variant `disabled`.
 The `disabled` boolean prop is now used to disable a button.
 ```

 #### What is a "Breaking Change?"